 This is all useful information but when Weiler is being particularly combative his passion can run away with him: it isn’t helpful to say of the Guerrilla Skeptics on Wikipedia that ‘much of what they do is fairly evil’, whatever one thinks of their approach.
 There is also scope for misunderstanding.
 He is talking throughout about pseudo-sceptics rather than the moderate sceptics who adhere to what scepticism should be, i.e. an open-minded and impartial enquiry.
 Unfortunately for brevity he usually simply refers to his target pseudo-sceptics simply as sceptics, and it may come to seem to the inattentive reader that he is lumping together all varieties of scepticism.
 Those not aware of the shades within that term might think that Weiler is treating them all equally as members of an unreasonable group out to put parapsychology down as an assault on reason.
 He is on safer ground when he refers to ideologues, those who consider that they do not need to look at any evidence that might be contrary to their views because they already know it is rubbish, as this encompasses a narrow, but disproportionately influential, section of sceptical opinion.

 Weiler is probably over-optimistic about the prospects for a collapse of pseudo-scepticism.
-The positions are as polarised as ever, and that is unlikely to change in the short term.
-It may be quite some while before there is any kind of consensus, and in the meantime the same rhetorical tricks will be used to demean anyone considered to be purveying ‘woo’ and marginalise their arguments.
+The positions are as polarised as ever, and it may be quite some time before any kind of consensus is achieved.
+In the meantime the same rhetorical tricks will be used to demean anyone considered to be purveying ‘woo’, and marginalise their arguments.
 Both sides are stuck in an ingroup/outgroup perspective in which it is easy to see those on the other side of the fence as sharing more characteristics than possessing ones that differentiate them.
-Such a situation is not conducive to nuanced discussion.
+Such a situation is not conducive to balanced discussion.